JupiterBroadcasting/show-scraper/README.md

 You can set these env variables:

 - `LOG_LVL`: Integer severity value for the loguru library (see [this table](https://loguru.readthedocs.io/en/stable/api/logger.html#levels)).
 Defaults to 20 (INFO).
 - `LATEST_ONLY`: Set to `1` to scrape only the latest episode of each show defined in `config.yml`.
-This mode is used for automatically scraping new episode with github actions.
+This mode is used for automatically scraping new episode with GitHub actions.
 Default mode is to scrape all episodes and all data.
 - `DATA_DIR`: The location where all the scraped files would be saved to.
 Defaults to `./data`.